 Have a tonne of high-quality photos of whatever you’re offering on your e-commerce website as a favour to yourself.
 Your conversion rates will be grateful.

-6. Make your content easy to skim
+6. Make your e-commerce website content easy to skim

 We have some bad news for you: nobody will read the lengthy product descriptions you spent days writing for your e-commerce site.